vinoski/erlsha2/README.md

 ## Description

 The **erlsha2** library application implements the SHA-2 Secure Hash Standard (SHA-224, SHA-256, SHA-384, SHA-512) using Erlang NIFs.
-It also
+(It
-provides pure Erlang implementations, though they are much slower than the C NIF implementations.
+also provides pure Erlang implementations, though they are much slower than the C NIF implementations.)
+It also includes HMAC wrappers for the SHA-2 functions.

 See the following links for details: